+Have you ever asked yourself: “what breed is my cat?”
 Do you know how to tell what kind of cat you have?
-If you didn’t get your cat from a breeder, chances are you aren’t sure exactly how to tell what he or she is.
+If you didn’t get your cat from a breeder, chances are you aren’t sure exactly how to tell what breed your cat is.

-For instance, Norwegian forest cats tend to be long and large.
+For instance, a Norwegian forest cat tends to be long and large.
 Bengals are bigger than most, athletic, and muscular.
 Burmese cats are on the petite side.

 Size alone won’t give you a definitive answer when it comes to the breed of your cat, but it will help you narrow down possible breeds.

-Anyone even vaguely familiar with the small, slanted eyes of a Siamese cat knows how important eye shape is for determining breed.
+Anyone even vaguely familiar with a Siamese cat's small, slanted eyes knows how important eye shape is for determining breed.
 Head shape is equally important.
 Siamese cats tend to have triangular-shaped ears and heads.

 Want to know the best DNA testing kit for your cat?
 Read our 2021 Guide.

-If you still aren’t sure of your cat’s breed after observing the trains already listed, you have the option of using a DNA test to determine your cat’s ancestry.
+If you still aren’t sure of your cat’s breed after observing the traits already listed, you have the option of using a DNA test to determine your cat’s ancestry.